munificent/game-programming-patterns/book/subclass-sandbox.markdown

-Still, if you find this pattern is turning your base class into a giant bowl of code stew, consider pulling some of the provided operations out into separate classes that the base class can dole out responsibility to.
+Still, if you find this pattern is turning your base class into a giant bowl of code stew, consider pulling some of the provided operations out into separate classes that the base class can dole out responsibility.
 The <a class="pattern" href="component.html">Component</a> pattern can help here.

 [brittle base class problem]: http://en.wikipedia.org/wiki/Fragile_base_class